correa-rafael/frontend/README.md

 # QR Code Detector App

 The QR Code Detector App is a web application that enables users to upload images and detect QR codes within them.
-It utilizes [RT-DETR](https://github.com/lyuwenyu/RT-DETR), a Transformer-based AI model for real-time object detection, to accurately identify QR codes.
+It utilizes [RT-DETR](https://github.com/lyuwenyu/RT-DETR), a Transformer-based AI model for real-time object detection, fine-tuned to accurately identify QR codes.

 ## Features